-If you travelled by car and your claim was approved, you'll be reimbursed for the cost of fuel at the mileage rate used by your local Clinical Commissioning Group (CCG).
+If you travelled by car and your claim was approved, you'll be reimbursed for the cost of fuel at the mileage rate used by your local integrated care board (ICB).

 You'll also be able to claim for unavoidable car parking and toll charges.

-If you need to use a taxi, you should agree this in advance with the hospital or CCG before you travel.
+If you need to use a taxi, you should agree this in advance with the hospital or ICB before you travel.

 Patients in London may be able to claim congestion charges.
 Get more information on the Congestion Charge NHS Reimbursement Scheme operated by Transport for London.